• Skip to main content

 Women

-• Women do not need a kebaya for a general temple visit, but a sarong and sash are standard.
+You do not need a kebaya for a regular temple visit.
+For most visitors, a sleeved top plus a sarong and sash is enough.

 Men